djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 /bin/zsh
 ```

-To see a default for the user, use:
+To see the default shell for the user, use:

 ```
 echo "$SHELL"
 ```

 Use the following command to determine which shell is currently in use:

 ```
 ps -cp "$$" -o command=""